Word List for first words users

 bite, blow, break, carry, catch, clean, climb, close, cook, cry, cut, dance, draw, drink, drive, drop, dry, eat, fall, feed, find, give, go, have, help, hide, hit, jump, kick, kiss, like, look, love, open, play, push, read, ride, run, see, sing, sit, sleep, spill, stop, swim, swing, throw, tickle, wait, walk, wash, watch, wipe.

-- Get the animals / people to follow the leader’s actions.
-Jump, catch, hide…..
+Simon Says : Get the animals / people to follow the leader’s actions.
+Jump, catch, hide.

-Carry out some actions with the figures – re-enact from a book.
+3. Carry out some actions with the mini figures

 We have chosen these picture books for preschoolers focussing on early action words (verbs).
 When learning new vocabulary it helps to simplify everything else so that you can really emphasise the new word.
 For this reason, although younger children may enjoy this list, we have specifically chosen simpler books that are still wonderfully engaging for kindy children with language delay.